-If you had any U.S. based income in 2016, you will need to file for the federal tax return and probably for the state tax return as well by April 18, 2017.
+If you had any U.S. based income in 2017, you will need to file a Federal tax return and probably a State tax return as well by April 17, 2018.
 For more information on what to do with tax returns, please see our tax video.

 Don't use TurboTax if you are Non-Resident for Tax Purposes!

-TurboTax and TaxAct are only for U.S. citizens and other foreign nationals who are considered residents for tax purposes.
-If you are a non-resident for tax purposes and need to file federal and state tax returns, IHouse will provide an access code to use the online software Sprintax from March 6th.
-We will announce our distribution plan when it gets close, so please stay tuned.
+TurboTax is only for U.S. citizens and other foreign nationals who are considered resident aliens for tax purposes.
+If you are a non-resident alien for tax purposes and need to file Federal and State tax returns, IHouse will provide an access code to use the online software Sprintax from March 1st.
+We will announce our distribution plan on intlflash when it gets close, so please stay tuned.

-Some countries have tax treaties with the US that may reduce the amount of taxes you pay.
-Eligibility to invoke tax treaty benefits will not necessarily be structured around the date you begin work, but rather with your date of arrival in the United States.
-To find out if your country has a tax treaty with the US, visit Corporate Payroll Services website http://finance.duke.edu/payroll/fnatl/index.php
+Some countries have tax treaties with the U.S. that may reduce the amount of taxes you pay.
+Eligibility to invoke tax treaty benefits will not necessarily be structured around the date you begin work, but rather with your date of arrival in the U.S. To find out if your country has a tax treaty with the U.S., visit Corporate Payroll Services website http://finance.duke.edu/payroll/fnatl/index.php

 For more detailed information or for additional questions, email Debbie Endsley, International Tax Payroll Coordinator.

 The International House staff cannot offer personal assistance beyond the information on our website.
 We encourage you to seek advice from the Internal Revenue Service, the North Carolina Department of Revenue, or a qualified tax professional.

 Local Tax Professionals